Family violence: never OK

 - use alcohol and other drugs to cope

-- feel irritable or annoyed all the time, including with your child
+- feel irritable or annoyed, including with your child

-- lack the energy for things like feeding your child, getting them to school, playing with them and managing their behaviour
+- lack the energy for things like feeding your child, getting them to school, playing with them or managing their behaviour

 How family violence might affect children

-To grow, develop and thrive, children need to feel nurtured, safe and secure.
+To grow, develop and thrive, children need to feel loved, safe and secure.

-In an environment where family violence is happening between parents, children can feel very unsafe.
+In an environment where family violence is happening between parents, children can feel scared and unsafe.
 Children often know that family violence is going on even when they don’t see, hear or experience it directly.

-Just knowing that your partner is hurting you is distressing and traumatic for children.
-So is seeing your injuries or caring for you after you’ve been abused.
-If your child is older, they might also feel responsible for protecting you and their younger siblings.
+Just knowing that your partner is hurting you is distressing for children.
+So is seeing your injuries or looking after you when you’ve been hurt.
+If your child is older, they might also feel responsible for protecting you or their siblings.

 These feelings and experiences can affect children now and in the future.
 For example, children might: